 What’s the State of the Travel Industry Today?

-The impact of the coronavirus outbreak has decimated the hospitality, tourism, and travel sectors.
+According to the International travel pros, the impact of the coronavirus outbreak has decimated the hospitality, tourism, and travel sectors.
 The industrial revolution that had brought us closer together by making travel and tourism affordable – a revolution that fueled one billion trips annually – is up the creek!

 Taking a snapshot of tourism losses is challenging, as the data changes as the virus quickly spread and new variants emerge.
 In the first half of last year, tourism fell globally by more than 65 percent, with a near halt since April.